December 10, 2025

 1. The RISE Prompt Framework (Role, Input, Steps, Expectation)

-It focuses on bringing structure and clarity to AI or ChatGPT prompts by making sure the LLM knows who it should act as, what information to work with, the logical process to follow, and the exact format of the response.
-This clarity reduces ambiguity and directs the LLM toward outputs that are both actionable and aligned with leadership needs.
+The RISE framework stands for Role, Input, Steps, and Expectation.
+It focuses on structuring and clarifying AI or ChatGPT prompts by ensuring the LLM knows who it should act as, what information to work with, the logical process to follow, and the exact format of the response.

 Here’s how to apply the RISE framework: